Useful information about Turkey:

 Smoking & Drinking: It is legal to smoke and drink alcohol in Turkey but it is not legal to sell them to the ones under 18 years old.
 So if you are above 18 years old, you can easily find cigarettes in markets.
 Smoking is not permitted only in flights, tour busses, public transportation, and indoor public places.
 Also, there is no restriction on the use of alcohol in Turkey for the ones above 18 years old.

 Electricity: Turkey operates on 220 volts, 50 Hz, with round-prong European-style plugs that fit into recessed wall sockets.
 Only some of the five stars properties would offer converters to their customers.
-It is favourable for you to bring your own converter with you.
+It is favourable for you to bring your own converter.

 Public transportation: Public busses, trains, subway trains, rapid-transit-buses (metrobus), sea busses, ferries, kind of shared taxis (minibus) and private taxis are used for city transportation in Turkey.